okonomichiyaki/supercat/01-bot turn start here.md

 		- Then use General Priorities to select card

 Go to the flowchart for the suit of selected card and execute the bot's turn.
-Finally, decrement the bot's hand counter.
+<br> Finally, decrement the bot's hand counter.